• Skip to primary navigation

 Prepare the ingredients

 • Remove the stones from the olives (if not already pitted) and chop them into very small pieces.
-Cut the skin off the Gorgonzola and cut it into small chunks.
+Cut the skin off the Gorgonzola cheese and cut it into small chunks.

 Cook this recipe.

-• Put a pot of water onto boil for the pasta.
+• Put a large pot of water onto boil for the pasta.
 Add salt once it starts to boil and bring to the boil again.

 • Add the chopped olives and then some fresh marjoram or thyme if using.
 Mix and cook on a very low heat for another minute.
 You can add some grated Parmigiano to thicken the sauce if necessary or just to make it even more cheesy!